dotnet/dotnet-monitor/documentation/api/parameters.md

 ### Unsupported Parameters

-Currently the some types of parameters are unable to be captured.
+Currently some types of parameters are unable to be captured.
 When a method contains one of these unsupported types, the parameter's value will be represented as `<unsupported>`.
 Other parameters in the method will still be captured so long as they are supported.
 The most common unsupported types are listed below.

 | Parameter Type | Example |
 | -- | -- |